 Instructions

 - In a large bowl, whisk together the eggs, egg yolk, sugar, and salt.
-Whisk gently just until combined - don't try to incorporate any air into the mixture.4 Large Eggs, 1 Large Egg Yolk, 150 g (¾ cup) Granulated Sugar, ¼ tsp Salt
+Whisk gently just until combined - don't try to incorporate any air into the mixture.4 Large Eggs, 1 Large Egg, 150 g (¾ cup) Granulated Sugar, ¼ tsp Salt

-- Pour the custard mixture through a fine mesh sieve into a large bowl to remove any lumps of coagulated egg.
-Tip: If you have a bowl with a spout on it, it makes the next step a lot easier!
+- Pour the custard mixture through a fine mesh sieve into a large jug or bowl with a spout to remove any lumps of coagulated egg.
+Then tap the jug firmly on the counter a few times to release any air bubbles.

 - Remove the custard pie from the oven and let it cool to room temperature before transferring it to the refrigerator to chill for at least 4 hours - preferably overnight.